 In the natural world, atomic elements combine to create molecules.
 These then combine further to form complex organisms.
 The harmony of a digital ecosystem works in the same way.

-A Design Language System (DSL) is a set of rules and guidelines that take advantage of reusable functional elements within a digital ecosystem.
+A Design Language System (DLS) is a set of rules and guidelines that take advantage of reusable functional elements within a digital ecosystem.
 It is there to help you communicate a coherent and consistent vision for HB Reavis regardless of the market or the channel.

 These guidelines are here to help you communicate a coherent and consistent vision for HB Reavis, whatever the market or channel.
 It will help our audiences to understand our brand, have confidence in us and want to interact with us.